Jane Venis

 Jane Venis is a New Zealand multimedia artist, musician and writer.
+She focuses on the "absurdities and concerns of contemporary popular culture," which she chooses to show through objects, video, sound and performance works.

-Venis gained a Master of Fine Arts from the Dunedin School of Art, and then a PhD in Fine Arts from Queensland College of Art.
+Biography

-Career
+Venis gained a Master of Fine Arts from the Dunedin School of Art, and then a PhD in Fine Arts from Queensland College of Art, Griffith University, Australia.

-Venis taught 'Music Making' night-classes in the 1980s.
+Venis taught 'Music Making' night classes in the 1980s and has made musical instruments since 2001.
 She is currently Professor of Creative Studies in the School of Design at Otago Polytechnic, and she teaches in undergraduate and postgraduate programmes.

-Venis describes her work as "crafted assemblage", and creates musical instruments from reworked scrap and rubbish materials.
+Venis describes her work as "crafted assemblage" and creates musical instruments from reworked scrap and rubbish materials.
 Her work references the Japanese art of Chindogu - objects freed from the chains of usefulness.